hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 Now let's try with a non valid Key.
 Simply replace the API key with any random string.
 Hit the endpoint again.
 See?
 It does not work.
 The call is not authorized and an error response is returned.

 Your API is now protected and only accessible to people with a valid API key.

+<a name="intro"></a>
+## Intro to 3scale API Management
+3scale makes it easy to open, secure, manage, distribute, control, and monetize your APIs.
+Built with performance, customer control and excellent time-to-value in mind, no other solution gives API providers so much power, ease, flexibility and scalability in such a cost effective way.
+Check it out at https://www.3scale.net

+3scale’s API Management Platform also supports the unique requirements of delivering APIs on the Amazon Web Services (AWS) infrastructure stack -- fexibly, at scale and with great RoI.
+API providers on AWS don’t have to switch solutions to get Amazon API gateway features like distributed denial-of-service (DDoS) attack protection, caching and logging.
+Plus, adding 3scale provides rich, sophisticated API management business operations for fine-grained API control and visibility, as well as features for API adoption and promotion.
+Check out the details about this [integrated solution](https://www.3scale.net/amazon-gateway-integration/).

+<a name="principles"></a>
+## Intro to the Amazon API Gateway custom authorizer principles
+With the Amazon API Gateway custom authorizer, you can control access to your APIs using bearer token authentication strategies, such as OAuth or SAML.
+To do so, you provide and configure a custom authorizer (basically your own Lambda function) for the Amazon API Gateway, which is then used to authorize the client requests for the configured APIs.
+You can find all the details how to do this in a dedicated Amazon API Gateway [tutorial](http://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html).

 [Back to workshop overview](../README.md)